+Public urination isn't just potentially embarrassing—it can lead to criminal charges.
 If you're charged with public urination or a crime related to public urination, take it seriously.
-Being convicted of any crime, even a minor one, could impair your ability to get a job or professional license years down the road.
+Being convicted of any crime, even a minor one, could hurt your ability to get a job or professional license years down the road.

-Very rarely, people are charged with the more serious crime of indecent exposure (California Penal Code section 314), a misdemeanor that requires “lewd" behavior.
-(For more on what constitutes lewd conduct, see our article on Public Lewdness.)
+Very rarely, people who urinate in public are charged with the more serious crime of indecent exposure, a misdemeanor that involves "lewd" behavior.
+To be guilty of that offense, people must intend to draw attention to their genitals in order to sexually arouse themselves, or to sexually arouse or offend someone else.
+(For more on what constitutes lewd conduct, see our article on public lewdness.)

-Violations of local ordinances are generally punishable by fines and/or community service.
-Fines vary widely from county to county; a typical ordinance might specify a fine of $50 to $500, depending on the circumstances.
+Violations of local ordinances generally carry fines, community service, or both.
+Fines vary widely from county to county, but a typical ordinance might specify a fine of $50 to $500, depending on the circumstances.

 If you're facing a misdemeanor charge related to public urination, get legal advice from an experienced criminal defense attorney.
 Depending on the circumstances, if the charge is just for peeing in public and nothing more serious, you might be able to get it reduced or even eliminated through "diversion."
 For example, diversion programs in California allow some people convicted of intoxication-related disorderly conduct offenses to avoid a conviction and get their arrest record sealed.
 This outcome is even better than expungement after a conviction: An expungement shows that the case was "dismissed" but it doesn't seal the arrest record.